Ronojit-Dey/Power-BI-Projects/README.md

 # Power-BI-Projects
-This repository contains the project files of various Power BI Projects
+This repository contains the project files of Power BI Projects